godfather667/js_class/README.md

 **JS-CLASS**
 # Introduction
-This is my second JavaScript semi-solo coding using a *Class Struture and other ES6 Feature*.
+This is a class version using *Class Struture and other ES6 Feature*.

-It's purpose was to display a dataset in a prescribed manner.
+It's purpose was to display a dataset on the console.

+The Data Store was implemented with maps in constant objects:
 ~~~~~~~~~~~~~~~~~~~~~~~~~javascript
   // Data Store
   const Parks = {